nevil2006/nevil2006/README.md

 ### Random Forest – The Algorithm That Made Me Look Deeper into ML

-An explanation of the Random Forest algorithm, ensemble learning concepts, and how decision trees combine to improve machine learning predictions.

 https://medium.com/@nevilj22/random-forest-the-algorithm-that-made-me-look-deeper-into-ml-5b0d0abc918d

----

 ### Why Recruiters Value AI, ML, and Computer Vision Experience

-Discusses why companies value AI skills and how students can build strong technical profiles.

 https://medium.com/@nevilj22/why-recruiters-value-ai-ml-and-computer-vision-experience-and-how-freshers-can-compete-8d1a0e7bab68

----

 ### Why Engineers Feel Difficult for the Life

-A reflection on engineering challenges and how persistence and learning shape long-term success.

 https://medium.com/@nevilj22/why-engineers-feel-difficult-for-the-life-1bfeb7b4dd55